What we do

 We also have many years’ experience of bringing Mainland Chinese companies to the Hong Kong market, and can advise on the PRC regulatory and PRC securities law requirements for H Share and red chip listings on the Main Board and Growth Enterprise Market of the Hong Kong Stock Exchange.

-Other recent developments of note are the establishment of the Shanghai Free Trade Zone which is expected to see experimentation in the opening up of China’s capital account in the future.
-China’s State Council also published a revised edition of its Foreign Investment Catalogue on 31 October 2014 which considerably expand the industry sectors in which foreign investment is allowed.
+Other recent developments of note are the establishment of 18 free trade zones since 2013 which is expected to see experimentation in the opening up of China’s capital account in the future.
+China’s State Council also regularly updates its Foreign Investment Catalogue which continuously expands the industry sectors in which foreign investment is allowed.

 Foreign Investment in China